ms/buildtogether.tech/src/starting.md

 acknowledge that some people are treated unfairly in society and actively take steps to remedy this.
-Putting a <span i="Code of Conduct">Code of Conduct</span> in place isn't just compassionate: it also makes the team more diverse, which in turn makes it more productive <cite>Zhan2020</cite>:
+Putting a <span i="Code of Conduct">Code of Conduct</span> in place isn't just compassionate: it also makes the team more diverse, which in turn makes it more productive [% b Zhan2020 %]:

 -   It reassures people who have experienced harassment or unwelcoming behavior before that this project takes inclusion seriously.